krustowski/littr/README.md

 ## REST API service
 + the service is reachable via (`/api`) endpoint (~~API auth-wall to be implemented~~)
-+ there are five main endpoints:
++ there are six main endpoints:

 ```http
 POST   /api/auth